These suggestions I am modestly calling the best Buddhist books of all time.

 Mindfulness, Bliss, and Beyond: A Meditator’s Handbook, by Ajahn Brahm

-The late Sayadaw U Pandita of Burma presents the essentials of this practice in this article on Lion’s Roar, and he gives an excellent summary of this very popular form of Early Buddhist meditation here: https://www.lionsroar.com/inner-victory/.
+The late Sayadaw U Pandita of Burma presents the essentials of this practice in this article on Lion’s Roar, and he gives an excellent summary of this very popular form of Buddhist meditation here: Inner Victory.
 A short description by his teacher, Mahasi Sayadaw, is here.
 For more elaborate presentations, see these two free books by U Pandita: Timeless Wisdom and Freedom Within.

-Gil Fronsdal, a teacher with several decades of experience with this practice offers these clear and short introductory essays: Meditation instructions, Mental noting, Mindfulness as a Buddhist Practice, and Walking meditation instructions.
+Gil Fronsdal, a teacher with four decades of experience with this practice offers these clear and short (and free) introductory essays: Meditation instructions, Mental noting, Mindfulness as a Buddhist Practice, and Walking meditation instructions.

-Lastly here are some classic sets of instructions attributed to the historical Buddha: Anapana Sati, as well as The way to practice anapanasati; and from the systematic practice taught by Sayadaw Pa-Auk of Burma here is the very clear and helpful Instructions on Ānāpānasati Meditation for Beginners.
+Lastly here are some classic sets of instructions found within the modern Burmese meditation lineage founded by Pa-Auk Sayadaw: Anapana Sati, The way to practice anapanasati, as well as the very clear and helpful Instructions on Ānāpānasati Meditation for Beginners.

 III.
 Guidance in Metta Meditation